segmentio/segment-docs/src/personas/identity-resolution/identity-resolution-settings.md

 At this point, the event searches for any profiles that match just the identifier user_id `abc456`.
 Now there are no existing profiles with this identifier, so Segment creates a new profile with user_id `abc456`.

 By default, Segment explicitly orders user_id and email as rank `1` and `2`, respectively.
 All other identifiers are in alphabetical order beginning from rank `3`.
-This means that if the identifiers sent with events flowing into personas are user_id, email, anonymous_id and ga_client_id, the rank would be as follows:
+This means that if the identifiers sent with events flowing into personas are user_id, email, anonymous_id, and ga_client_id, the rank would be as follows:

 | Identifier   | Priority |
 | ------------ | -------- |